git4humans/git4humans/README.md

 git push origin main
 ```

-Or you simply want to save all your recent changes locally:
+Or simply want to save all your recent changes locally:

 ```shell
 git add .